Wayil, Jammu and Kashmir

 Wayil is a tourist village in the Ganderbal District of Jammu and Kashmir, India.
-It is located on the bank of Sind River, around 8 km from Ganderbal, 30 km northeast from Srinagar, at NH 1D which connects Srinagar and Ladakh.
+It is located on the bank of Sind River, around 9 km from Ganderbal, 30 km northeast from Srinagar, at NH 1D which connects Srinagar and Ladakh.

 Tourism

-The Wayil village is a picnic spot noted for its scenic beauty, covered with the green lush mountains on the bank of Sind River.
-It is popular among the tourists for its peaceful environment as it is only one hour drive away from the Srinagar City.
-The Sind River has a mesmerizing sound a cool breeze all around during the summer.
+Wayil village is a picnic spot known for its scenery, covered with the green mountains on the bank of Sind River.
+It is popular among the tourists for its peaceful environment and it is only one hour drive away from the Srinagar City.